Bill Veillette, Executive Director

-Bill Veillette has been executive director of NEDCC since late 2009.
+Bill Veillette has been executive director of NEDCC since 2009.
 Previously, he was executive director of the New Hampshire Historical Society where he focused on improving the preservation of and access to its collections, and strengthening local historical societies.
-He is responsible for leading and managing the overall operation of NEDCC.
-Bill has a particular interest in helping collections-holding institutions develop financial strategies to sustain their online digital content and make the case for their fundamental mission of saving, preserving, and sharing historic and artistic works.
-He currently serves as a trustee of Historic Deerfield, an overseer of Historic New England, and a fellow of the Massachusetts Historical Society.
+He is responsible for leading and managing the overall operations of NEDCC.
+Bill has a particular interest in helping collections-holding institutions make the case for their fundamental mission of saving, preserving, and sharing historic and artistic works.
+He currently serves as a trustee of Historic Deerfield, a trustee of the New Hampshire Historical Society, and an honorary fellow of the Massachusetts Historical Society.
 Bill earned a B.A. in Economics from Cornell University and an M.B.A. from Harvard Business School, and has co-authored three books: An Early History of New Concord, N.Y.
 (1990), Amherst Historical Moments (2004), and Walking Tours of Amherst Village (2010).

 Joanne Masse has worked in the accounting field since 1990.
 She is responsible for the implementation of the Center’s Accounts Receivable, Accounts Payable, General Ledger, Payroll and Personnel Maintenance.
 Joanne earned a B.S. in Business Administration from the University of Massachusetts Lowell, and an Advanced Accounting Certificate from the New Hampshire College Graduate School of Business.